Orbital mixing and strong Hund's coupling stabilize spin order in van der Waals ferromagnet CrI3: Main text

 \section{Main text}

-Upon cooling from higher temperatures, bulk CrI\textsubscript{3} undergoes a structural transition from the high-temperature monoclinic (C/2m) to the low-temperature rhombohedral ($\mathrm{R\bar{3}}$) phase at $T_S=\SI{210}{\K}$ \cite{Meseguer2021}.
-The rhombohedral CrI\textsubscript{3} structure displays ferromagnetic (FM) order below its Curie temperature of $T_C=\SI{61}{\K}$.
-The appearance of both magnetic and structural transitions is commonplace among vdW ferromagnets, due to the interplay between crystalline anisotropy and magnetic order.

-The rhombohedral crystal structure \cite{Momma2011}, bulk and surface Brillouin zone (BZ), as well as the simple scheme of nominal Cr 3\textit{d} orbital filling are depicted in Fig.~\ref{fig:Fig1}a-c.
-Firstly, we consider ARPES data obtained on CrI\textsubscript{3} at $T=\SI{300}{\K}$, probing valence band (VB) states.
-The isoenergetic surface and the (\textit{E}, \textit{k}) spectra along the high symmetry directions in the surface BZ are presented in Fig. \ref{fig:Fig1}d-e.
-Darker color indicates higher electron count.
-The energy axis in the (\textit{E}, \textit{k}) spectra has been aligned such that the valence band maximum (VBM) corresponds to zero energy.
-The measurements are consistent with previous results \cite{DeVita2022}: the VBM is dominated by strongly dispersive states, displaying a slight trigonal warping (Fig. \ref{fig:Fig1}d), whereas at higher binding energies (BEs) from \SIrange{-1}{-2}{\eV} the electronic states appear more localized.
+The (low-temperature) rhombohedral ($\mathrm{R\bar{3}}$) crystal structure \cite{Momma2011}, bulk and surface Brillouin zone (BZ), as well as the nominal Cr 3\textit{d} orbital filling are depicted in Fig.~\ref{fig:Fig1}a-c.
+Firstly, we consider ARPES data obtained on CrI\textsubscript{3} valence band (VB) at $T=\SI{300}{\K}$.
+The isoenergetic surface and the (\textit{E}, \textit{k}) spectra along the high-symmetry directions in the surface BZ are presented in Fig. \ref{fig:Fig1}d-e.
+Measurements are consistent with previous results \cite{DeVita2022}: the VBM is dominated by strongly dispersive states, displaying a slight trigonal warping (Fig. \ref{fig:Fig1}d), whereas at higher binding energies (BEs) from \SIrange{-1}{-2}{\eV} the electronic states appear more localized.